Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Two practical setup notes:

-- Income side: log your gross salary as one transaction; log the TDS deduction as a separate "Tax — Income Tax" expense.
-This way your monthly net cash flow matches your bank credit, and you can compare year-end TDS total against the slab math above.
+- Income side.
+Log your gross salary as one transaction.
+Log the TDS deduction as a separate "Tax — Income Tax" expense.
+Monthly net cash flow then matches your bank credit, and you can compare year-end TDS total against the slab math above.

 Two related reads

-- How to read your Nepali salary slip — the line items that feed into the slab math above.
+- How to read your Nepali salary slip covers the line items that feed into the slab math above.

-- CIT vs PF vs SSF — the retirement deduction is the largest single tax break a salaried person has.
+- CIT vs PF vs SSF walks through the retirement deduction, which is the largest single tax break a salaried person has.

 This post lives in the tax section of the Nepal Money Basics guide.